zeke-john/codecall/README.md

 #### 3. `executeCode(code: string)`

 Executes TypeScript code in a Deno sandbox.
-Returns either the successful output or an error w/ execution trace.
+Returns either the successful output or an error w/ the execution trace.

 Example: